Tuition and College Costs

 Cost of not going to college

-While the cost of college can be high, the cost of not going is even higher.
+While the cost of college can be significant, the cost of not going is higher.
 Over a lifetime, a college graduate will earn about $1 million more than someone with only a high school diploma.
 And the more education you have, the more likely you are to:

 - Live longer